vexpresso/vexpresso/README.md

 ▶︎15+ people (i'm a young adult and don't feel comfortable interacting with people very young)

-▶︎people who like jimmy from mw (as a villain, obv)
+▶︎people who share same interest, music and such!!

 ▶︎anyone is free to interact